m-kokhanskyi/completeness/desc/completeness-desc-en.md

 - **Locale completeness** – completeness by locales separately and total, in the graphic form.
 - **Channel completeness** – completeness by channels separately and total, in the graphic form.

-To learn more about dashboards and dashlets, refer to the corresponding [article](https://treopim.com/help/user-interface) in the TreoPim user guide.
+To learn more about dashboards and dashlets, refer to the corresponding [article](https://treopim.com/help/user-interface) in the TreoPIP user guide.

 ***Get the "Completeness" module now to easily control and greatly improve the quality of your product data!***